How to Protect Your Teeth Through Nutrition

-Dr. Price found that in societies that removed or inactivated this phytic acid before consuming the grain, grains were very nourishing for teeth.
+Dr. Price found that in societies that removed or inactivated this phytic acid before consuming the grain, those grains were very nourishing for teeth.
 On the other hand, if they were not handled correctly, the grains were destructive to the teeth.

 This change in the way grains and legumes are grown and handled before eating has led, not just to tooth and bone decay, but to the exponential rise in gluten intolerance and other digestive problems that run rampant today, like leaky gut.

 What are these traditional ways of handling grains and legumes?

 Phytase is a natural enzyme present in varying amounts inside of grains, seeds, and nuts.
 When this enzyme is activated, it works to break down phytic acid and helps to release the nutrients that are so crucial for healthy teeth.
 It also makes the grain, nut, or seed more digestible.

 Unfortunately, cooking is not enough to adequately release phytase and reduce phytic acid.
 You must pre-treat the grains, seeds, and nuts in one of two ways: